 The recommended oil change interval is 100 hours, 1000 miles, or every six months, whichever comes first.
 Suggested break in oil change is at 20 hours, 500 miles, or one month, whichever comes first.
 Severe use operation requires more frequent service.
 Severe use includes continuous duty in dusty or wet conditions, and cold weather riding.
-NOTE: Severe use cold weather riding is all riding below 10° F, and riding between 10° F and 30°F when most trips are slow speed and less than 5 miles.
-Be sure to change the oil filter whenever changing oil (Polaris PN 3084963)
+NOTE: Severe use cold weather riding is all riding below 10° F, and riding between 10° F and 30° F when most trips are slow speed and less than 5 miles.
+Be sure to change the oil filter whenever changing oil

 - 1. Place vehicle on a level surface. - 2.
-Clean area around drain plug at the bottom of the oil tank. - 3.
-Run engine for two to three minutes until warm.
-Shut engine off.
+Clean area around drain plug which is found at the bottom of the oil tank or on the bottom of the engine.